Skip to main content

 1. Create your buttons as usual, following the steps above for each.

-3. In the Button Group editor, choose the button group direction and its alignment on the page.
+3. In the Button Group editor, choose the group’s alignment and direction (horizontal or vertical).

 5. Finally, drag each Button macro into the Button Group macro placeholder.